 JEM-X observations of the Crab pulsar have shown that the absolute timing is stable to better than 100 μ s.
-The individual JEM-X counts are time binned into bins of width 122 μ s.
+The individual JEM-X counts are binned into time bins with a width of 122 μ s.
 However, the Crab analysis shows that the phase of the timing bins is stable within a few μ s.